 - Mix in the chocolate buttons, 1/2 cup mini eggs and 3/4 cup marshmallows.

-- Spread the biscuits in a layer in the prepared dish.
+Spread the digestive biscuits in a layer in the prepared dish.

-- Spoon over the cookie bar mixture until its completely covered the base.
+Spoon over the cookie mixture until it has completely covered the digestive biscuit base.

 - Sprinkle over the rest of the mini eggs, place the marshmallow eggs over and put as many marshmallows as you like in the gaps.